Compactness of Green operators with applications to semilinear nonlocal elliptic equations: Introduction

-\textbf{Organization of the paper.} The rest of the paper is organized as follows.
-In Section \ref{sec:preliminaries}, we give the definition of function and measure spaces, present the main assumptions on the class of operators, and provide some examples.
-In Section \ref{sec:result}, we state the central results of this paper, including the compactness of the Green operator $\Gbb^{\Omega}$ associated to $\L$, Kato's inequality and the solvability of problem \eqref{eq:equation_introduction}--\eqref{bdry-cond}.
+The rest of the paper is organized as follows.
+In Section \ref{sec:preliminaries}, we present the main assumptions on the class of operators and provide some examples.
+In Section \ref{sec:result}, we state the central results of this paper, namely the compactness of the Green operator $\Gbb^{\Omega}$ associated to $\L$ and the solvability of problem \eqref{eq:equation_introduction}--\eqref{eq:bdry-cond}.
 In Section \ref{sec:lineartheory}, we perform the proof of the compactness of $\Gbb^{\Omega}$.
-Section \ref{sec:katoinequality} is devoted to the derivation of Kato's inequality and its variants.
-In light of the above results, we will establish the existence and uniqueness of solutions for semilinear equations with absorption terms in Section \ref{sec:semilinear}.
-Finally, a discussion concerning the boundary measure problems will be provided in Section \ref{sec:boundarysolution}.
+Section \ref{sec:katoinequality} is devoted to the derivation of Kato type inequality.
+In Section \ref{sec:semilinear}, we prove the existence and uniqueness of solutions to problem \eqref{eq:equation_introduction}--\eqref{eq:bdry-cond} by employing the results in Sections \ref{sec:lineartheory} and \ref{sec:katoinequality}.
+In Section \ref{sec:sufficientcondition}, we focus on the power absorption and provide a sufficient condition in terms of appropriate Bessel capacities for the solvability of problem \eqref{eq:equation_introduction}--\eqref{eq:bdry-cond}.
+As a byproduct, in Appendix \ref{sec:boundarysolution}, we show the existence of a solution to equation \eqref{eq:equation_introduction} with an isolated boundary singularity.